 You can hike up the Indian Nose on your own but if you’re not experimented, you should opt for a guided tour so as not to get lost, especially if you leave before the sun is up to admire the view on Lake Atitlán in the morning light.
 Horseback tours are also available.

-👉 You can book your hike directly at the agencies in San Pablo de la Laguna and San Pedro de la Laguna, or on this website.
+👉 You can book your hike directly at the agencies in San Pablo de la Laguna and San Pedro de la Laguna, or online: sunrise Indian Nose hiking tour.